REI Gemini 50L Pack

 Due to the lack of water storage capacity, I've taken to carrying a filter waterbottle for use on the trail, thereby saving space in the hydration pack by being able to fill it only half full and using it only for emergencies.
 Since the pack has no pocket or pouch on the outside for a waterbottle, I've had to add a strap on carrier for it on the front of the waist strap.
 Not a big deal, but REI should have thought of that early on.
 No pack should be without a waterbottle pocket.
 They don't add enough weight to be noticed.

-A couple of the niftier features of this pack are the zippered pockets on the hip pads that are just big enough for a couple of Cliff Bars, some Chapstick, bug juice and a GPS unit and the whistle built into the sternum strap.
+A couple of the niftier features of this pack are the zippered pockets on the hip pads that are just big enough for a couple of Clif Bars, some Chapstick, bug juice, and a GPS unit and the whistle built into the sternum strap.
 Nice additions and very practical.

 All in all, as I said, I like this pack, but couldn't possibly recommend it to anyone with limited experience backpacking unless as a day or overnight pack only.